Staying safe while practicing in the heat

 ROGERS, Ark.
-(KFTA) — Young athletes are gearing up for football season as hot and humid weather is sticking around Northwest Arkansas.
+(KNWA) — Young athletes are gearing up for football season as hot and humid weather is sticking around Northwest Arkansas.

 On days when the sun is unforgiving, there is a heat policy in place to protect the young athletes from heat-related injuries.